WHAT IS THE TITLE PROCESS?

-The title company will perform an "abstract of title," which means searching the real estate records in the county where that particular piece of property is located.
+First, Concord Title will perform an "abstract of title," which means searching the real estate records in the county where that particular piece of property is located.
 An abstract will determine the legal owner of the property; reveal any mortgages, liens, judgments, or unpaid taxes that will have to be satisfied before the property is conveyed; and detail any existing easements, restrictions, or leases that affect the property.

 The purpose of the closing is to sign and exchange all the documents necessary to convey title, secure the lender, and deal with collateral issues such as leases, rights-of-way, etc., and to explain in an orderly manner the costs to each party.
-This process involves preparing a closing statement or what is referred to in the industry as a "Alta 1."
-The closing statement will include the mortgage lender’s charges, charges for preparing documents, the title company’s fees, recording costs, and the amount of the payoffs to release any existing mortgages, pro-ration of city and county taxes, real estate commission fees, survey fees, and any other costs associated with the deal.
+This process involves preparing a closing statement or what is referred to in the industry as an "Alta 1."
+The closing statement will include the mortgage lender’s charges, charges for preparing documents, title company fees, recording costs, the amount of the payoffs to release any existing mortgages, pro-ration of city and county taxes, real estate commission fees, survey fees, and any other costs associated with the deal.

 At closing, the title company will collect the purchase money funds from the buyer and lender as well as the settlement costs from each party.
 With these funds, the title company then pays all of the expenses of the transaction, pays off any existing mortgages, and pays the seller the net proceeds of sale.
 All of this is done in accordance with the "Alta 1" settlement statement.